Thegg53/dotfiles/macOs-setup.md

 Extensions:
-Maccy
-Rectangle
-AltTab
-NeuHoner
-SpaceId
-Dozer
+Maccy (clipboard manager with searchable history ) Rectangle ( better ways to snap windows to half, 2/3 of screen etc etc. Handy with ultrawide displays) AltTab (change the altTab behavior to show previous of the open apps instead of icons only) NeuHoner (draw borders around active window, flaky support lately) SpaceId (show the number of the current active workspace) Dozer (hide some of the unused items in the top bar)

-iTerm2
+iTerm2 (terminal emulator )
-CotEditor
+CotEditor ( notepad++ equivalent)

 Keybindings:
+Set the Spaces 1-10 for the Option + number 1-9,0

 Settings:
 disable tap to click